reicraftscodes/reicraftscodes/README.md

   - `FastAPI`: Building efficient APIs with Python.
   - `React.js`: Refreshing frontend development with React.js 18 to build interactive and responsive user interfaces.
 - 🎯 What I plan to learn next
   - `Spring A.I`: Integrating machine learning into Java backend systems.
+  - `AI & Automation Engineering`: Prompt Engineering with Multimodal LLMs, RAG, and Agentic workflows with Codex CLI & Claude Code.
 ---

 👯 I’m open to collaboration and mentorship, seeking guidance to grow both professionally and personally.